Onegreatlion/Binance-Futures-BOT/README.md

 <details>
 <summary><strong>🇬🇧 English Version (Click to Expand)</strong></summary>

 This bot is designed for **automated trading** 📈 on the **Binance Futures** platform based on signals from technical indicators (RSI, EMA, Bollinger Bands) and is fully managed via **Telegram** 📱.
-It offers various trading modes, risk management features, and real-time notifications to help you automate your trading strategies.
+It offers various trading modes, risk management features, dynamic pair selection, and real-time notifications to help you automate your trading strategies.

 ## ✨ Key Features (Detailed) ✨